-- 6.1 There will be two levels of Aerobatic Competitions - Level 1: Graduate - Level 2: Sportsman - 6.1 The Aerobatic Competitions will be conducted in accordance with the rules and Regulations as distributed by the Royal Federation of Aero Clubs of Australia. - 6.2 Details of the compulsory sequences to be flown by competitors will be notified annually by the Royal Federation of Aero Clubs of Australia. - 6.3 The minimum height will be 1500 ft AGL. - 6.4 Competitors must produce written evidence of holding a current Low Level Aerobatic approval (to 1500 ft AGL). - 6.5 Aircraft being used in this event must be currently cleared in an Aerobatic Category. - 6.6 When ready to commence, each competitor will broadcast the call "Competitor Number ..... ready to commence".
+- 6.1 There will be two levels of Aerobatic sequences available to competitors - Level 1: Graduate - Level 2: Sportsman - 6.2 The Aerobatic Competitions will be conducted in accordance with the rules and Regulations as distributed by the Royal Federation of Aero Clubs of Australia. - 6.3 Details of the compulsory sequences to be flown by competitors will be notified annually by the Royal Federation of Aero Clubs of Australia. - 6.4 The minimum height will be 1500 ft AGL. - 6.5 Competitors must produce written evidence of holding a current Low Level Aerobatic approval (if they will compete below 3000 ft AGL). - 6.6 Aircraft being used in this event must be currently cleared in an Aerobatic Category. - 6.7 When ready to commence, each competitor will broadcast the call "Competitor Number ready to commence".

-- 6.7 The winner of Level 1 in each ALACs will only be eligible to compete at Level 2 in subsequent years - 6.8 Detailed rules and judging criteria will be available from the Federation Office.
+- 6.8 A competitor who wins the Aerobatics trophy while flying the Graduate Level sequence, may only compete in the Sportsman Level sequence in subsequent years. - 6.9 Detailed rules and judging criteria will be available from the Federation Office.